greggersaurus/OpenSteamController/ReverseEngineering/README.md

         1. Where is firmware for Radio chip?
             1. How is this updated by Valve?
                 1. Check latest vcf as we know there was an update with latest firmware...?
-        1. Should focus be Focus on USB_VBUS = 0 instead of USB_VBUS = 1?
-            1. For USB_VBUS = 1 case jingle seems to be triggered by USB activity (i.e. driver probing/enumerating)
-            1. For USB_VBUS = 0 case jingle seems to be triggered by communicating with RF chip
-                1. Note that once controller has synced with RF dongle, plugging in USB does not change USB_VBUS...
     1. Low priority sections that we could have better understanding of
         1. ADC Math
             1. Simulate with AD0/2 and AD1/3 have realistic accumulation results?